singh-sarabjeet/CamsParser/README.md

 ## How to contribute

 This is an open source project and anyone can contribute to it by raising a PR.
-If you can think of an improvement or a bug, feel free to raise and issue.
+If you can think of an improvement or a bug, feel free to raise an issue.